Research indicates that a supportive network of close relationships is the key to happiness (Lyubomirsky, S. 2007)

 Dr. Ambardar is also a donor and active supporter of Sandy Hook Promise, a national non-profit organization dedicated to preventing the gun-related deaths of innocent children.
 Sandy Hook Promise strives to stop senseless gun violence and promote peace for all.

-The fee for each 90 minute Group Therapy session with Dr. Ambardar is $100, with a sliding scale available.
-We are happy to provide you with a superbill at the end of each session which you can submit to your insurance company for partial reimbursement.
+The fee for each 90 minute Group Therapy session with Dr. Ambardar is $80.
+We are happy to provide you with a superbill at the end of each month which you can submit to your insurance company for partial reimbursement.

-While Dr. Ambardar does not accept insurance directly, Group Therapy is often partially covered by many Insurance plans.
-If you would like to verify if Group Therapy is covered under your plan, the CPT code for Group Therapy is 90853
+While Dr. Ambardar does not accept insurance directly, Group Therapy is often partially covered by Insurance plans.
+If you would like to verify if Group Therapy is covered under your plan, the CPT code for Group Therapy is 90853.

 315 S. Beverly Drive, Suite 409, Beverly Hills, CA 90212

 To get our Happiness Psychiatry™ newsletter and information about our upcoming Happiness Psychiatry™ events, workshops, and online courses.

 Copyright © 2019 Dr. Ambardar Beverly Hills Group Therapy - All Rights Reserved